TacticalMetaphysics/LiSE/docs/_sources/allegedb/index.rst.txt

 This means you can keep multiple versions of one set of graphs and switch between them without the need to save, load, or run git-checkout.
-Just point the ORM at the correct branch and revision, and all of the graphs in the program will change.
+Just point the ORM at the correct branch and turn, and all of the graphs in the program will change.
 All the different branches and revisions remain in the database to be brought back when needed.